 Leah Castellano, college access advisor, highlighted the importance of opening up dialogue around the issues that are impacting students.
 She asked, “Is school going to be relevant to the issues that our students are discussing every day?”
 She said, “Giving students a space to talk about problems and become activists when they are young, so they have the guidelines to continue to create change as adults, is really important.”

 Tricia Gould, the group coordinator, led a Teaching for Black Lives study group last year that focused on replacing “zero tolerance” policies with restorative practices.
-She said she has seen a lot of improvement in student conflict and reflection among middle school students since adopting more restorative approaches.
+She mentioned a lot of improvement in student conflict and reflection among middle school students since adopting more restorative approaches.

 Teresa agreed and added: “The community circles are creating an opportunity to give students space to say what they want, speak their mind, and share what they’re feeling.
 Students know they can speak freely in the community circles.”